Leviathanium/NextUI-Theme-Manager/documents/COMPONENTS.md

 # Component Packages Documentation

 The NextUI Theme Manager uses component packages to manage specific aspects of device customization.
-This modular approach allows you to mix and match elements from different themes.
+This modular approach allows you to mix and match elements from different themes, or build just one component, like overlays or wallpapers, and distribute them as an individual package.

+Before reading about component packages it is **highly recommended** you start with `.theme` packages to fully understand how each component works.
+You can find that here in the [Theme Documentation](../documents/THEMES.md).

 ## What Are Component Packages?

 Component packages are located in `Theme-Manager.pak/Components` and they are specialized theme elements that focus on a specific customization aspect.
-Unlike full themes, they only modify a particular part of your device's appearance.
+Unlike full themes, they only modify a single part of your device's appearance.

 There are six types of component packages: